QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 ##### Tips for Dutch people
 1. The Roman Catholic Church has great influence on the daily life of Lithuanians, so swearing is not done.
+2. There is no real difference between the style of a Dutch or Lithuanian business card.

 ##### Tips for Lithuanian people
 1. Try not to make any promises that can not be delivered upon, be honest if you think you might not be able to fulfill a request.